Updated May 8, 2024

 • Providing you with objective metrics to screen and choose stocks

 Is Seeking Alpha's premium subscription worth it?
-Seeking Alpha's "Strong Buy" picks have outperformed the market by 4x (as of 2023) and the premium subscription costs $239 per year.[1]
+Seeking Alpha's "Strong Buy" picks have outperformed the market with a +25% average annualized return (as of March 2024) and the premium subscription costs $299 per year.[1]
 At this rate, you'd only need to invest a few thousand dollars a year to make your fee back and more.

 If choosing your own stocks sounds too advanced, you may like Motley Fool's service instead.